TimHanewich/Misc-Articles/Thoughts-on-AI-August-2024/readme.md

 ## What will the next wave be?
 As I mentioned above, we are still *very new* to AI being so strong.
-AI is the favorite term of S&P 500 executives in earnings calls; mentions of "AI" are now at record numbers as [reported here](https://insight.factset.com/highest-number-of-sp-500-companies-citing-ai-on-earnings-calls-over-past-10-years).
+AI is the favorite term of S&P 500 executives in earnings calls; mentions of "AI" in earnings calls are now at record numbers as [reported here](https://insight.factset.com/highest-number-of-sp-500-companies-citing-ai-on-earnings-calls-over-past-10-years).

-This will probably be the "hot thing" for another decade or so.
-But what will the next thing be?
+AI will probably be the "hot thing" for another decade or so.
+But what will the next big thing be?

 I'm not very sure.
 Nobody is!
 But I think the frontrunner is **robotics**.

 We've already seen some impressive demonstrations by companies like [Figure](https://www.figure.ai/) and [Boston Dynamics](https://bostondynamics.com/atlas/) with their humanoid machines, but the *intelligence* technology may not be quite there yet.
 We have the mechanical know-how to make these machines move succinctly, but have not yet figured out a way of training or implementing an AI model to allow them to interact with the world as freely as we do.

+It's clear that **white-collar work** is the most susceptible to effects by AI at the moment. **Blue-collar**, labor-intensive work may be next!